evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md

 ## Pushing Your Buttons

 If we get back to the box we made, there is only so much fun you can have with it at this point.
 It's just a dumb generic object.
-If you renamed it to `stone` and changed its description, noone would be the wiser.
+If you renamed it to `stone` and changed its description, no one would be the wiser.
 However, with the combined use of custom [Typeclasses](../../../Components/Typeclasses.md), [Scripts](../../../Components/Scripts.md) and object-based [Commands](../../../Components/Commands.md), you could expand it and other items to be as unique, complex and interactive as you want.